iambyt3z/cs226-project/README.md

 ## **Rachit Prajapati**
 1. **Testing and Integration**
    - End-to-end system testing to ensure smooth operation.
-   - Integration of Dockerized Hive, HDFS, FastAPI, and React.
-   - Debugging and performance tuning.
 2. **Usability Testing**
    - Ensuring the frontend is user-friendly and interactive.
    - API testing across multiple companies for response consistency.